How to Unpublish a Wix Site (Step-by-Step Guide)

 If you're only temporarily stepping away, unpublishing is always the safer choice.
 If you're done with the site entirely, see our full guide on how to delete a Wix site.

 Unpublishing a Wix site takes less than a minute and keeps all your content safe.
-But it's worth knowing the trade-offs - your billing continues, your domain stays connected, and extended downtime will hurt your SEO rankings.
+The trade-offs: your billing continues, your domain stays connected, and extended downtime will hurt your SEO rankings.
+Republishing is equally simple and takes effect instantly.
 If you're certain you won't need the site again, consider whether deleting your Wix account is the better move.
 For everything else, Wix makes it easy to take your site offline and bring it back whenever you're ready.

 Show More